moscajs/mosca/README.md

 });
 ```

-When an Ascoltatore publish a message on the subscribed topic, the Mosca
+When an Ascoltatore publishes a message to the subscribed topic, Mosca
-Server will forward it to the subscribing client.
+will send it to the client.

 ```javascript
 var ascoltatori = require('ascoltatori');